Pre-lodgement documentation check

 There are a series of time frames fixed by legislation that govern the duty assessment system.
 An application for duty assessment must cover all shipments entered for home consumption by an importer in a specific six-month importation period.
 The six-month period is determined by the date of publication of the initial notice imposing the dumping duty.
 Where securities have been taken pending the Minister's decision, the importation period may be less than six months.
 An application for a duty assessment can not be lodged prior to the end of the particular six-month importation period to which it relates, but must be lodged with the Anti-Dumping Commission within six months from the end of that importation period.

 There is no application form for a duty assessment.
-Applications must be in writing and must submitted by post or fax.
+An application, together with the required supporting evidence, should preferably be lodged by email.
+Alternatively, the application can be lodged by post or fax.
 Applications must include:

 details of the name, street address and postal address, of the applicant seeking the duty assessment;